Audio-Visual Deception Detection: DOLOS Dataset and Parameter-Efficient Crossmodal Learning: Experimental Results

 \subsection{Ablation Study}

-Here we conducted detailed ablation studies on different components of PECL model.
-The analysis was based on the train-test protocol.
+The ablation studies were conducted on different components of PECL model based on the train-test protocol.

-\textbf{Impact of encoder depth and adapter types.} Fig.~\ref{fig:ablation} (a) indicated that the proposed PECL performed best with four encoder layers, with performance decreasing when additional encoder layers were added, which may due to overfitting.
-Fig.~\ref{fig:ablation} (b) showed that UT-Adapter outperformed the NLP adapter~\cite{houlsby2019parameter} and full fine-tuning.
+\textbf{Impact of encoder depth and adapter types.} Fig.~\ref{fig:ablation} (a) indicated that the proposed PECL performed best with four layers and may overfit when additional layers were added.
+Fig.~\ref{fig:ablation} (b) showed that UT-Adapter outperformed the NLP adapter~\cite{houlsby2019parameter} and full fine-tuning, which may be due to better temporal modeling with Conv1D layers in UT-Adapter.

 \textbf{Comparison of parameter amount.} Table~\ref{table:params numbers} demonstrated that our proposed method achieved the best performance while utilizing the least amount of trainable parameters when compared to both the NLP adapter and full fine-tuning approaches.
+Note that UT-Adapter performed best with 128 dimensions while NLP adapter with 256 dimensions.

-\textbf{Impact of adapter position.} The ablation study for UT-Adapter positions inside the transformer encoders is presented in Table \ref{table:adapter position ablation}.
-The results showed that the UT-Adapter worked the best when parallel to both MHSA and FFN layers~\cite{jie2022convolutional}, as they captured the temporal attention for both MHSA and MLP.
+\textbf{Impact of adapter position.} The results in Table \ref{table:adapter position ablation} showed that the UT-Adapter worked the best when parallel to both MHSA and FFN layers~\cite{jie2022convolutional}, as they both captured the temporal attention.
 The performance dropped when parallel to only either layer.
-The performance was also close for UT-Adapter placed inbetween MHSA and FFN layers.

-\textbf{Impact of PAVF modules.} Fig.~\ref{fig:fusion_ablation} shows the ablation results of the number of PAVF modules used.
-For example, two PAVF modules correspond to the last two audio-visual encoders (encoders 3 and 4), while the first two encoders operate without them.
+The performance was also close for UT-Adapter placed in-between MHSA and FFN layers. \textbf{Impact of PAVF modules.} The number of PAVF modules in Fig.~\ref{fig:fusion_ablation} corresponds to the last number of audio-visual encoders that operate with them.
 The advantage of fusion in earlier stages~\cite{nagrani2021attention} can be clearly seen with a substantial increase in performance for four PAVF modules, where the low-level crossmodal interactions were captured.
 The results revealed that four PAVF modules are particularly helpful in capturing audio-visual deceptive cues.